|

 back across Scinde and Beloochistan.

-324 BC - Alexander returned to Babylon.
+Later in 324 BC Alexander returned to Babylon.

 Babylon, the year

-323 B.C. - Alexander suffered from malarial fever
+323 B.C. - Alexander suffered from fever

-and died.
+have been poisoned) and died.
 He left a gigantic empire, which reached from Europe

 to Asia Minor, Asia, the Middle East, and Egypt.